RafaTorices/CI-CD-RafaelTorices/argocd/Readme.md

 6. Login with the user **admin** and the password obtained in the step 3.

-7. Apply the manifiest file:
+7. Apply the manifiest file `argoapp.yaml` to create the ArgoCD application obtained from the Github repository:

     ```
         kubectl apply -f argoapp.yaml
     ```

+8. Apply the manifiest file `argopycalculator.yaml` to create the ArgoCD application obtained from the Helm chart of the application of the Github Pages repository:

+    ```
+        kubectl apply -f argopycalculator.yaml
+    ```

-8. Check the application is running in the Kubernetes cluster:
+9. Check the application is running in the Kubernetes cluster:
     ```
         kubectl get pods
     ```